romanlutai/light-control/README.md

 As a result, the script works on PC, but freezes on the phone at the function `BluetoothSerial.isEnabled()`.

 Also, the performance of the function `BluetoothSerial.list()` looks suspicious even on PC: it returns **identical** list as in the Readme for the module.
 On the phone it also freezes.
+### Solution
+The script works perfectly after building the app even though it wasn't connesting in test mode.